adaoj7/poketeam-randomizer/README.md

 This might be somewhat difficult as it will be challenging to sort by those stats, but it should be cool to see what kind of data I will have to sort through

 I should be able to display images and some moveset ideas as a dropdown to be able to know for the teams that I am building.
 Especially not needing to go through the sites one by one

+So far I have started by displaying stats and will be moving on to movesets next